onnx/onnx/docs/ManagingExperimentalOps.md

 ## Deprecated Experimental Operators

-The following deprecated operators should be removed from models, either substituted with newer superseding operators or decomposed:
+The following experimental operators were deprecated and removed from ONNX.
+They should be removed from models, either substituted with newer superseding operators or decomposed into functionally equivalent operators:

 Old operator        |New Operator
 --------------------|--------------------------